open-power-ref-design/standalone-swift/README.rst

 The installation process is split into two parts::

     > Bare metal installation of Linux
-    > Installation of OpenStack, Swift, and Operational Management
+    > Installation of OpenStack Swift, and Operational Management

 The Deployment configuration file is fed into the bare metal installation process which is performed by cluster-genesis.
 The operating system is loaded